Leo V of Armenia

 Leo V or Levon V (occasionally Levon VI; Լեւոն, Levon V; 1342 – 29 November 1393), of the House of Lusignan, was the last Latin king of the Armenian Kingdom of Cilicia.
-He ruled from 1374 to 1375.

 Leo was described as "Leo V, King of Armenia" on his own personal seal (Sigilum Leonis Quinti Regis Armenie), and as "Leo of Lusignan the Fifth" in the Middle French inscription on his cenotaph: Leon de Lizingnen quint.

+Reign in Cilicia

+In 1365, Pope Urban V selected Leo as the potential ruler of Cilician Armenia, but Constantine IV ascended the throne instead.
+After Constantine IV's murder, Catholicos Constantine V led the people in crowning Leo on September 14, 1374.
+However, his reign encountered internal opposition concerning the spiritual authority of the Pope.

+Leo ruled until April 13, 1375 when he was overthrown and captured following the fall of Sis by an invading army from the Mamluk Sultanate in Egypt.
+In July 1377, he met monk Jean Dardel, who accompanied him as counselor, ambassador, and historian-biographer.
+Leo was held hostage in Egypt with his wife and daughter for seven years until ransomed by the King of Castile, John I. In October 1382, he embarked from Alexandria to Europe.

 Life in Europe

-Leon de Lusignan arrived ill and poor to Medina del Campo.

-In 1382 or 1383, the King of Castile named Leon Lord of Madrid.
-John I granted him for life the town of Madrid, Andújar, Guadalajara and Villareal (today Ciudad Real) and a yearly gift of 150,000 maravedis.
+Leo arrived ill and poor to Medina del Campo.
+King John I of Castile gifted Leo V the lordship of Madrid together with those of Villa Real and Andújar in 1383.
+The Madrilenian concejo made sure that the privilege of lordship did not become hereditary, also presumably receiving a non-sale privilege guaranteeing never again to be handed over by the Crown to a lord.
+He was also provided an annual gift of 150,000 maravedis.
 Leon rebuilt the towers of the Royal Alcázar.

-According to father Juan de Mariana, Leon left Castile for France after the death of his protector in 1390.
+According to father Juan de Mariana, Leo left Castile for France after the death of his protector in 1390.
 Federico Bravo, however, states that he left after two years of ruling, and five years later, the Madrilenians were conceded the revocation of the lordship by John.

-Leon V apparently went to Paris in June 1384, and received the Saint-Ouen castle and a sizable pension from King Charles VI of France.
+Leo V apparently went to Paris in June 1384, and received the Saint-Ouen castle and a sizable pension from King Charles VI of France.
 He attempted to reconcile the French and the English (at the time fighting the Hundred Years' War) in order to set up a new Crusade and obtain help to recover his lands, but the meeting he organized in 1386 between Boulogne and Calais were unsuccessful.
-Leon continued his diplomatic mission to England in 1389 and in 1392.
+Leo continued his diplomatic mission to England in 1389 and in 1392.